tsunami416604/azure-docs.hu-hu/articles/active-directory-b2c/active-directory-b2c-quickstarts-spa.md

 ## <a name="next-steps"></a>Következő lépések

-Ebben a rövid útmutatóban egy mintául szolgáló egyoldalas alkalmazást használt a következőre:
+In this quickstart, you used a sample single-page application to:

-* Bejelentkezés egyéni bejelentkezési oldallal
+* Sign in with a custom login page
-* Jelentkezzen be egy közösségi identitás-szolgáltatóval
+* Sign in with a social identity provider
-* Azure AD B2C fiók létrehozása
+* Create an Azure AD B2C account
-* Azure AD B2C által védett webes API meghívása
+* Call a web API protected by Azure AD B2C

 Most már hozzákezdhet saját Azure AD B2C-bérlőjének létrehozásához.